 2. Enhances Decision-Making

-• Why It’s Important: Engaging stakeholders allows leaders to gather diverse perspectives, leading to more informed and balanced decisions.
+Involving stakeholders in the decision-making process allows leaders to gather diverse insights and perspectives, leading to more informed and effective decisions.

 3. Increases Project Success Rates